-- NEW: Company president: "We'll do everything we can to learn any causes of the accident"
+- Company president: "We'll do everything we can to learn any causes of the accident"

 - The victims worked for Columbia Helicopters of Portland, Oregon, which identified the employees